Elession/pwn-challenges/Beginner/kid_ROP/README.md

 Learn Return Oriented Programming (ROP).

 ## Description
-ROOOOOOOOOOPPERS.
-Tell me the gadgets used as your flag. ex. if rax and rbx are used, then put as `MACCTF{raxrbx}`
+Let's find out the secrets to pwn...But I need 3 keys ;-;

 ## Difficulty:
-guided (easy)
+easy

 ## Guide
-Looking at the code, we have to use ret2win again for the uncalled `win` function.
+Looking at the code, we have to use ret2win again for the uncalled `treasureChest` function.
 However, we have to fulfil the function arguments in order to call it.
+`secretKey` function is also a red herring.
-1. a = 0x1337
+1. key1 = 0x13371337
-2. b = 0xdead
+2. key2 = 0xdeadbeef
+3. key3 = 0xcoff33

 We will instead do something called **Return Oriented Programming (ROP)**.
 ROP essentially uses the existing instructions/pieces of code in the program to help us craft our own payload.
 These pieces of code are also known as **gadgets**.